makersacademy/chitter-challenge/README.md

 - This program allows user to sign up for Chitter
 - This program allows user to log in to Chitter
 - This program allows user to log out of Chitter
-- This program has database connected to Heroku
+- This program has a database connected to Heroku

 ---